Immunisation is the safest and most effective way of protecting pregnant women and their babies against serious diseases.

 - Babies who are more likely to come into contact with someone with tuberculosis (TB) are offered the BCG vaccine.

-- Babies whose mother is infected with HepB, or a close family member has been infected with HepB, are offered the HepB vaccine.
+- Babies whose mother is infected with HepB, or a close family member has been infected with HepB, are offered additional doses of the HepB vaccine at birth.

 Pregnancy and baby immunisations and health inequalities